 Supplication as Humbling Oneself

 Supplication is asking for help, admitting that I can’t attain enlightenment by myself.
 By supplicating, I’m humbling myself and in the process opening up to the blessings of the guru and lineage.
 I recite lineage supplication prayers before sitting practice.
 Each sadhana has specific lineage supplication prayers with slightly different names reflecting the history of transmission.
-This I find inspiring.Doris Motta, Gomde Cooperstown, USA
+This I find inspiring.Doris Motta, Gomde New York, USA

 Feeling the Presence and Gaining Strength and Dignity